smec-project/auto-evaluation/README.md

 ## Overview

 This repository contains the automated evaluation scripts for reproducing the experimental results and figures presented in the paper titled "Enabling SLO-Aware 5G Multi-Access Edge Computing with SMEC," accepted at NSDI 2026.
-The scripts automatically configure and run the system components and example applications found in the repositories in the [project organization page](https://github.com/smec-project).
+The scripts automatically configure and run the system components and example applications found in the repositories in the [GitHub project organization page](https://github.com/smec-project).

 ### About SMEC